shakil10sk/shakil10sk/README.md

 - 👋 Hi, I’m Shakil Hossain
 - 👀 I’m interested in Php, laravel Framwork, Javascript, Vue JS and React js.
-- now i work on Business Automation Ltd as a Software Developer
+- now i work on Sheba Platform Limited as a Software Developer
 - 🌱 I’m currently woking on Web development with php(Laravel) with vue js and React Js
-- i am also interted in python.And also intereted to Machine Learning
+- i am also interted in python And also intereted to Machine Learning
 - 💞️ I’m looking to collaborate on Full Stack Developer
 - 📫 How to reach me ...